antononcube/Raku-LLM-Functions/README-work.md

 ```

 Here is a sequence diagram for making a LLM configuration with a global (engineered) prompt,
-and using that configuration to complete a chat message:
+and using that configuration to generate a chat message response:

 ```mermaid
 sequenceDiagram